-However, the data collected in MIFI's inventory is becoming aged.
-It is important that we find ways to fund another statewide inventory so Mississippi can continue to be competitive in the growing market of bio-energy and forest products.
+In FY12, MFC began to re-inventory the state.
+The re-inventory is a 5 year project, accomplishing 20% of the state per year.
+It is important that we continue to find ways to fund our statewide inventory so Mississippi can continue jto be competitive in the growing markert of bio-energy and forest products.